City Slickers II: The Legend of Curly's Gold

 City Slickers II: The Legend of Curly's Gold is a 1994 American Western comedy film directed by Paul Weiland.
 It is the sequel to City Slickers (1991) and stars Billy Crystal, Daniel Stern, Jon Lovitz and Jack Palance.
-The film was released on June 10, 1994.
-Although it was a mild financial success, the film did not reach the popularity of the first, receiving generally negative responses from critics.
+The film was released on June 10, 1994 by Columbia Pictures.
+Although it was a mild financial success grossing $72 million against a $40 million budget, the film did not reach the popularity of the first, receiving generally negative responses from critics.

 Plot

 A year after the events of the first film, Mitch Robbins is a much happier and livelier man, having moved out of the city.
-He is the manager at the radio station, and has employed his best friend, Phil Berquist.
-However, he is plagued with nightmares about deceased trail boss, Curly, and believes he may still be alive.
+He is the manager at a radio station, and has employed his best friend, Phil Berquist.
+However, he is plagued with nightmares about deceased trail boss, Curly Washburn, and believes he may still be alive.
 On his 40th birthday, Mitch sees a man resembling Curly on the train.
-Many things have changed; Phil is unexplainably single again, plus Mitch's immature younger brother, Glen is plaguing the household with his antics.
+Many things have changed; Phil Berquist is single again, plus Mitch's immature younger brother, Glen is plaguing the household with his antics.
 Mitch later finds a treasure map belonging to Lincoln Washburn hidden in Curly's old cowboy hat, albeit with a missing corner.
 He and Phil investigate the map's contents and learn that Lincoln was Curly's father and a train robber in the Old West.
 In 1908, he infamously stole and hid one million dollars in gold bullion in the deserts near Las Vegas.
 With an impending trip to Las Vegas for a convention, Mitch decides to search for the gold (now worth twenty million) along with Phil and Glen.

 Several mishaps ensue, such as Glen accidentally burning a hole in the map with a magnifying glass, Mitch nearly falling off a cliff while retrieving it, and Phil believing a rattlesnake bit him when he sits on a cactus.
-They are ambushed by the two cowboys who sold them their supplies.
+They are ambushed by Bud and Matt, the two cowboys who sold them their supplies.
 They demand the map, since Phil recklessly blabbed about the gold.
 Just as they are poised to kill them, the man resembling Curly appears and fights them off.
 He introduces himself as Duke, Curly's estranged identical twin brother.
-He explains that long ago, their father had plans to find the gold with his sons once he was no longer being monitored, but he died before he could.
+He explains that long ago, their father Lincoln had plans to find the gold with his sons once he was no longer being monitored, but he died before he could.
 On her death bed, their mother gave Curly the map, and he contacted Duke to find him so that they could find the gold together, but he died on the cattle drive the previous year.
 Duke learned from Cookie that Mitch had Curly's belongings, and so sought him out, though Mitch believed he was Curly.
 Though Duke is prepared to take the map and find the gold by himself, Mitch chastises him for his attitude, reasoning that Curly would not approve.
 Out of respect for Curly, Duke relents and allows the others to accompany him and share the gold.